1. Retirement

 Yes, you can, but you'll need to adjust for future inflation and be careful not to overspend, especially when retiring early.
 Keep in mind that most early retirees don't get access to certain funds like social security or cheaper medical insurance.

 Many of these benefits don't kick in until you're at least 65, so you'll need to stretch your million until that age (which by the way...is 25 years after a retirement age of 40).
 Will you be able to afford your current lifestyle, health insurance, and other expenses until those benefits kick in?
-If you're unsure, you may need to increase your retirement age or retirement savings
+If you're unsure, you may need to increase your retirement age or retirement savings (check our guide on the best savings accounts).

 Can you live off the interest of $1 million dollars?

-The historical S&P average annualized returns have been about 11.88%i.
+The historical S&P average annualized returns have been about 11.88%.
 So if you have $1,000,000 investing in the stock market, you will likely get an average of approximately $118,000 in interest every year.
 For many people, that's enough of a yearly income.
 But if you have bigger bills, debt, or live in a higher cost of living area, $118,000 may not stretch as far.

 However, this does not include social security and passive income, like rental income or dividends.
 It also doesn't account for future inflation.
 But on average, $118k is a great yearly income.